 The burial fee includes a grave or equivalent in a public cemetery for a period of 25 years.
-There are various types of graves such as a kistgravplats (coffin grave), urngravplats (urn grave), and askgravplats (cremated remains grave); a space in a minneslund (a type of garden of remembrance), kistminneslund (e.g. a woodland burial ground where coffins are buried in a collective area) or an askgravlund (a burial ground for collective use like a garden of remembrance, but in which the ashes are buried not scattered); and a niche in a kolumbarium or urnmur (indoor or outdoor columbarium).
+There are various types of graves such as a kistgravplats (coffin grave), urn-gravplats (urn grave), askgravplats (cremated remains grave); and a space in a min-neslund (a type of garden of remembrance), kistminneslund (e.g. a woodland burial ground where coffins are buried in a collective area) or an askgravlund (a burial ground for collective use like a garden of remembrance, but in which the ashes are buried not scattered); and a niche in a kolumbarium or urnmur (indoor or outdoor columbarium).
+There is no entitlement to be granted a grave in advance.